raceychan/lihil/README.md

 - the route `todo_route` with middlewares
 - the app with everything

 ---

 ## Tutorials

 ### Config

-since v0.1.5, user can alter app behavior by `lihil.config.AppConfig`
+You can alter app behavior by `lihil.config.AppConfig`

 #### via config file